tensorflow/models/official/recommendation/uplift/README.md

 - **Backbone**: a trainable network that computes an embedding from the inputs shared between the control and treatment arms.
-- **Control & Treatment Feature Encoders**: trainable networks that compute embeddings from control and treatment speficic features.
+- **Control & Treatment Feature Encoders**: trainable networks that compute embeddings from control and treatment specific features.
 - **Control & Treatment Feature Combiners**: methods to combine the backbone's shared embedding with the control/treatment specific embeddings.
 - **Control Tower**: trainable network with zero or more hidden layers that